top of page

 Tomato jam is a versatile almost habit-forming spread.
 Once you start cooking and tasting it, you won’t know what you did before it.
 You will want to eat it on everything!

 When I first heard of tomato jam I thought it sounded crazy.
 Who would want to eat that?
 I actually didn’t try it for years due to my disbelief that it would taste good.
-Even though it took a while, I finally came around to trying Tomato Jam so we could have a recipe for it in our tomato series.
+Even though it took a while, I finally came around to trying Tomato Jam so I could have a recipe for it in my tomato series.
 Once I made this Tomato Jam I was pleasantly surprised at the results.
-I have to admit that I still prefer a good sweet berry jam on my toast but tomato jam is fabulous for using with BBQ sauce as a marinade for meat or paired with cream cheese on fresh french bread.
+I have to admit that I still prefer a good sweet berry jam on my toast but tomato jam is fabulous for using with BBQ sauce as a marinade for meat or paired with cream cheese on fresh French bread.

 This recipe makes approximately 5 half-pints of Tomato Jam.